Balibaloo/obsidian-filtered-opener/README.md

 Is this [Obsidian](https://obsidian.md) plugin for you?
 [You should use this plugin if](#you-should-use-this-plugin-if)

-To open a note, use the "Pick Note" command.
+To open a note, use the "Pick note" command.

 <img src="assets/cover.gif" width=800px>